Biological Mechanisms

 Chronotypes

 Chronotypes are genetically-determined individual differences in circadian phase.
-Approximately 25% of the population are 'owls' (evening chronotype)...
+Another 25% are 'larks' (morning chronotype) with short PER3 alleles...

 Circadian Rhythms